-This is a man that acted with rage one minute when Trump suggested that his father was a co-conspirator with Lee Harvey Oswald, and another rage when Trump made accusations against his wife, only to be a champion of Trump on the Senate floor.
+This is a man that acted with rage one minute when Trump suggested that his father was a co-conspirator with Lee Harvey Oswald and another frenzy when Trump made accusations against his wife, only to be a champion of Trump on the Senate floor.
 To fuel the rumor that he would be willing to replace Sessions as US Attorney General if Trump were to hire him.

-TRUMP: I see on your resume you put loyalty as your biggest trait care to elaborate.
+TRUMP: I see on your resume you put loyalty as your most prominent trait.
+Care to elaborate?